History of Jessore: Medieval

 Ruins of a pillar of the Sultanate-period Manohar Mosque in Baro Bazar.

 The Jor Bangla Mosque is one of the many historic mosques in the town of Baro Bazar.

-A caravan of 25 Muslim preachers were said to have arrived in the greater Jessore region following the Umayyad conquest of Sindh in 711 AD, developing a small minority community in the area.
-In the following centuries, a further ten large caravans of ghazis predominantly from the Arabian Peninsula permanently settled in the regions of Jessore, Khulna and the 24 Parganas.
-Notable personalities among this later group include Gazi Pir, Zayed Ghazi, Ahmad Ghazi, Hussaini Ghazi, Muhammad Ghazi, Mawdud Ghazi, Mubashar Ghazi, Momin Ghazi, Amjad Ghazi, Sahib Ghazi, Abdullah and Sanaullah Rana-Ghazi.
-Four of these ghazis established the village of Dariapur in Sreepur, Magura as their hub.
+A caravan of 25 Muslim preachers was said to have arrived in the greater Jessore region following the Umayyad conquest of Sindh in 711 AD, developing a small minority community in the area.
+In the following centuries, a further ten large caravans of ghazis, predominantly from the Arabian Peninsula, permanently settled in the regions of Jessore, Khulna, and the 24 Parganas.
+Notable personalities among this later group include Gazi Pir, Zayed Ghazi, Ahmad Ghazi, Hussaini Ghazi, Muhammad Ghazi, Mawdud Ghazi, Mubashar Ghazi, Momin Ghazi, Amjad Ghazi, Sahib Ghazi, Abdullah, and Sanaullah Rana-Ghazi.
+Four of these ghazis established the village of Dariapur in Sreepur, Magura, as their hub.
 The settlement of these Muslim populations influenced local Buddhists and Hindus to convert to Islam.